 Node types: TYPE_DECL, TYPE_PARAMETER, MEMBER, TYPE, TYPE_ARGUMENT

 Language constructs are expressed that declare types via type declarations.
 Examples of these constructs include classes, interfaces, structures, and enumerations.
-A type declaration consists of a name, an optional list for type parameters, member variables, and methods.
-Finally, inheritance relations with other types may be encoded in type declarations.
+A type declaration consists of a name, an optional list for type parameters, member variables and methods.
+Inheritance relations with other types may be encoded in type declarations.

 In the CPG, each type declaration is represented by a designated type-declaration node (type TYPE_DECL), with at least a full-name attribute.
 Member variables (type MEMBER), method declarations (type METHOD), and type parameters (type TYPE_PARAMETER) are connected to the type declaration via AST edges, originating at the type declaration.
 Inheritance relations are expressed via INHERITS_FROM edges to zero or more other type declarations (type TYPE_DECL), which indicate that the source type declaration inherits from the destination declaration.

 Usage of a type, for example in the declaration of a variable, is indicated by a type node (type TYPE).
-The type node is connected to the corresponding type declaration via a reference edge (type REF), and to type arguments via AST edges (type AST).
-Finally, type-argument nodes are connected to type parameters via binding edges (type BINDS_TO).
+The type node is connected to the corresponding type declaration via a reference edge (type REF), and to type arguments through AST edges (type AST).
+Type-argument nodes are connected to type parameters by binding edges (type BINDS_TO).

 A method declaration consists of a method header and a method body, where the declaration is a CPG representation of the method's input and output parameters, and the method body contains the instructions/statements of the method.